alphagov/govuk-design-system/src/patterns/addresses/index.md

 Error messages should be styled like this:

-{{ example({group: "patterns", item: "addresses", example: "error-messages", html: true, nunjucks: true, open: false, size: "xl"}) }}
+{{ example({ group: "patterns", item: "addresses", example: "error-messages", html: true, nunjucks: true, open: false, size: "xl" }) }}

 If a postcode entered is not a real postcode, use a message like this:

-{{ example({group: "patterns", item: "addresses", example: "error-postcode", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "patterns", item: "addresses", example: "error-postcode", html: true, nunjucks: true, open: false, size: "s" }) }}

 Make sure errors follow the guidance in [error message](/components/error-message/) and have specific error messages for specific error states.